 - Physical and occupational therapists

 Clot-Busting Therapy: Stroke care begins in the Emergency Center, where patients may receive acute stroke treatment that can minimize the disabling effects of stroke.
 Treatment may include interventional therapies used to break-up blood clots that form in the brain during stroke, and improve or restore blood flow to the brain.

-Some patients are candidates for tPA therapy (tissue plasminogen activator). tPA is a "clot-busting" drug that dissolves clots that occur during ischemic strokes, the most common type.
+Some patients are candidates for tPA therapy (tissue plasminogen activator). tPA is a "clot-busting" drug delivered intravenously to dissolve clots that occur during ischemic strokes, the most common type.